Paris

 The rose windows are one of the many marvels of the cathedral: magnificent on the outside, they provide the greatest magic from the inside thanks to the stained glass windows that create a kaleidoscope of colours turning to blue and violet.

-The side chapels of the cathedral hold a very rich collection of artwork, the history of which begins in 1449, when the goldsmiths’ guild began to donate a tree decorated with coloured drapes and ribbons each year on 1 May as a sign of devotion.
+The side chapels of the cathedral house a very rich collection of artwork, the history of which begins in 1449, when the goldsmiths’ guild began to donate a tree decorated with coloured drapes and ribbons each year on 1 May as a sign of devotion.
 Over the centuries, the annual gift called Les Grands Mays was replaced by works and paintings, of which only 13 remain.
 The cathedral houses no less than 37 works depicting the Virgin and Child, including an ancient wooden sculpture venerated for centuries.

 The choir stalls are finely carved and depict scenes from the life of the Virgin: they were commissioned by Louis XIV.
 Also worth admiring are the statue of Louis XIII and the Pieta by Nicolas Coustou.